gaus-fleet-lab/developer-documentation/docs/getting-started.md

 * Press “ADD PRODUCT”, give it a name (MyProduct) and an update-type (firmware) with a parameter (firmware-version)

-* When a Product is created, you will get a product accessKey and secretKey to be used for on- boarding devices.
+* When a Product is created, you will get a product accessKey and secretKey to be used for on-boarding devices.
 Save the those values in a file called bootstrap.conf.
 (They cannot be retrieved again)

 In bootstrap.conf file, add also: